stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-21-the-epa-is-rolling-back-drinking-water-l.md

 A spokesperson for the EPA told Grist that the process by which the agency had “promulgated the preliminary regulatory determinations simultaneously with the proposed regulation” for PFNA, PFHxS, GenX, and PFBS under the Biden administration “was inappropriate and may not comply with the statutory requirements of [the] Safe Drinking Water Act.”
-With regard to the rescissions, they said that, “while EPA cannot pre-determine the outcome, it is possible” that the agency will issue more stringent requirements this spring.
+With regard to the rescissions, they said that “while EPA cannot predetermine the outcome, it is possible” that the agency will issue more stringent requirements this spring.